lukaszraczylo/graphql-monitoring-proxy/README.md

 You can now specify the read-only GraphQL endpoint by setting the `HOST_GRAPHQL_READONLY` environment variable.
 The default value is empty, preventing the proxy from using the read-only endpoint for the queries and directing all the requests to the main endpoint specified as `HOST_GRAPHQL`.
 If the `HOST_GRAPHQL_READONLY` is set, the proxy will use the read-only endpoint for the queries with the `query` type and the main endpoint for the `mutation` type queries.
 Format of the read-only endpoint is the same as `HOST_GRAPHQL` endpoint, for example `http://localhost:8080/`.

 You can check out the [example of combined deployment with RW and read-only hasura](static/kubernetes-single-deployment-with-ro.yaml).

+### Maintenance

+#### Hasura event cleaner

+When enabled via `HASURA_EVENT_CLEANER=true` - proxy needs to have a direct access to the database to execute simple delete queries on schedule.
+You can specify number of days the logs should be kept for using `HASURA_EVENT_CLEANER_OLDER_THAN`, for example `HASURA_EVENT_CLEANER_OLDER_THAN=14` will keep 14 days of event execution logs.
+Ticker managing the cleaner routine will be executed every hour.

 ### Security